algorand/sandbox/README.md

 Due to technical limitations, this configuration does not contain preconfigured accounts that may be immediately transact with, and Indexer is not available.
 A new wallet and accounts may be created or imported at will using the [goal wallet new](https://developer.algorand.org/docs/clis/goal/wallet/new/) command to create a wallet and the [goal account import](https://developer.algorand.org/docs/clis/goal/account/import/) or [goal account new](https://developer.algorand.org/docs/clis/goal/account/new/) commands.

-!!!note
+_Note_
 A newly created account will not be funded and wont be able to submit transactions until it is.
-If a `testnet` configuration is used, please visit the [TestNet Dispenser](https://bank.testnet.algorand.network/)
+If a `testnet` configuration is used, please visit the [TestNet Dispenser](https://bank.testnet.algorand.network/) to fund the newly created account.

 ## Advanced configurations